Juke0406/quiz-app/README.md

 pnpm preview
 ```

-### Supabase Setup

-1. Create a new Supabase project
-2. Create a table called `quizzes` with the following structure:
-   - id (uuid, primary key)
-   - title (text)
-   - password (text, nullable)
-   - questions (json)
-3. Enable storage for quiz images

 ## Usage

 ### Creating a Quiz

 1. Click "Create Quiz" on the home page
-2. Add a title and optional password
+2. Add a title and optional access restrictions
 3. Add questions by clicking "Add Question"
 4. For each question:
    - Enter question text
-   - Toggle "Allow multiple answers" if needed
+   - Configure answer settings as needed
-   - Optionally add a code snippet or image
+   - Optionally add supporting content
    - Add options and mark correct answers
 5. Click "Save Quiz" when finished

 ### Taking a Quiz

 1. Click on a quiz from the home page
-2. Enter the password if required
+2. Enter access credentials if required
 3. Answer all questions
-4. Click "Submit Quiz" to see your results
+4. Submit your answers to see results

 ### Editing a Quiz